 The WDIRP database is currently under development.
 Hopefully, when this database is completed, a search function will be established that can be used to search for deaf organizations.

-April 28, 2010: New Deaf schools, Deaf, interpreter and sports organization where added to the Brazil page.
-The United Kingdom page has reorganized by countries and regions, and new information was added.
+April 28, 2010: New Deaf schools, interpreters, and sports organizations where added to the Brazil page.
+The United Kingdom page was reorganized by countries and regions, and other new information was added.

 March 29, 2010: We added two new organizations to the Netherlands page, FODOK and Stichting Plotsdoven.
 Also, three territories in East Asia were updated: Hong Kong, Macau, and Taiwan.

-March 24, 2010: For the past two weeks we have updated country pages Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Portugal, Slovenia, Spain, Switzerland and Sweden.
+March 24, 2010: We updated pages for Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Portugal, Slovenia, Spain, Switzerland, and Sweden.

 March 10, 2010: We added several new organizations in the Philippines page.